argilla-io/distilabel/docs/sections/how_to_guides/basic/pipeline/index.md

     load_dataset >> sample_two_steps >> tasks >> combine_generations
 ```

- The `routing_batch_function` that we just built is a common one, so `distilabel` comes with an builtin function that can be used to achieve the same behavior:
+ The `routing_batch_function` that we just built is a common one, so `distilabel` comes with a builtin function that can be used to achieve the same behavior:

 ```python
 from distilable.pipeline import sample_n_steps